 Table - 16.
 Data on dosage forms and filling materials used in the treatment of caries

-Appointment Name of the drug or agent / INN Dosage, method of administration Single dose, frequency and duration of use
+Purpose Name of the medicinal product or product/INN Dosage, method of application Single dose, frequency and duration of application

 Local anesthetics